romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which aspect is least likely to contribute to the trustworthiness of an action listed on the GitHub Marketplace?
+Q: Which aspect is least likely to contribute to the trustworthiness of an action listed on the GitHub Marketplace?
 <details><summary>Show the answer</summary><p>

 - **The action is published by an individual with no prior contributions to open source**